Ed Hughes (baseball)

-Edward J. Hughes (October 5, 1880 – October 14, 1927) was an American Major League Baseball player for the Chicago White Sox (1902) and Boston Red Sox (1905–06).
+Edward J. Hughes (October 5, 1880 – October 11, 1927) was an American Major League Baseball player for the Chicago White Sox (1902) and Boston Red Sox (1905–06).
 Hughes batted and threw right-handed.
 He was born in Chicago.

 Hughes started his majors career as a catcher with the Chicago National League team.
 Converted to a pitcher, he jumped to the American League with Boston.
 He was the first player to ever be on both Sox teams.

 As a pitcher, Hughes posted a 3–2 record with 12 strikeouts and a 4.78 ERA in 43 and a third innings pitched, including two complete games.
 He was a .190 hitter (4-for-21) with two runs and two RBI in nine games played.

 Hughes died in McHenry, Illinois at age 47.

-Fact

 His older brother, Long Tom Hughes, also pitched for Chicago (NL) and Boston (AL).
 They were the first set of brothers to play for the Red Sox.